hinghuynh/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   *
 **MY IMAGE** http://tinypic.com/r/105yyrl/8

-* For the postmachina website, why can't you tweak the color of the text "The most important things are not things"?
-Please explain.
+* **For the postmachina website, why can't you tweak the color of the text "The most important things are not things"?
+Please explain.**

+*Because the entire thing is an image, and you cannot edit text on an image without using some kind of photo editor.*
 * Go to www.ticketswizard.com and analyze the page.
-  * What is the largest image on the website?
+  * **What is the largest image on the website?**

+*I believe it is a nighttime picture of new york times square.
+316kb*

-  * Explain how you would find out this information, and list the URL of offending image here and how big it is.
+  * **Explain how you would find out this information, and list the URL of offending image here and how big it is.**
+*You could look at the network tab in dev tools and then organize files by content size and look for the biggest picture. url: http://www.ticketswizard.com/Images/Catalog/92624182-c482-4a35-8da2-4fbf2f502e94_Large_Large.png 500px x 210px
 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?